What is secondary poisoning?

 This depends on the poison.
 There is no antidote for rodenticide or 1080; treatment is aimed at preventing further absorption.

-The priority is to induce vomiting and/or pump the stomach followed by administration of activated charcoal which binds to the toxin, to prevent further absorption.
+The priority is to induce vomiting and/or pump the stomach followed by the administration of activated charcoal which binds to the toxin, to prevent further absorption.

 Treatment for rodenticide toxicity will include: